JadenGeller/CS-81-Project/docs/logs/progress_update3.md

 To match a specific case of a token, we have to use a switch statement to check the case.
 This is super unideal, so instead we define a `Tag` type that is the token without the assoicated types, so we can just check the tag.

+*Update:* I ended up not using this and doing it differently (with a `case let`) since I needed to unpack the data.
+Unfortunately, this looks super gross.
+Maybe I should eventually revisit this to see if there's a cleaner way to accomplish this.
+But for now, it works.

 ### Infix Operator

 When I wrote the infix operator parser, I was thinking of lexing and parsing as the same phase.
 Thus, the infix operator matches on `Character` rather than the actual type of the token.
 I fixed this by making the operator parser take a function from operator to matcher as argument.
 It's not super clean, but it works until I have a better overall idea of how everything should best work together.